opensource-spraakherkenning-nl/Kaldi_NL/README.md

 `<output-dir>/liumlog`, which contains .seg files that provide information about the speaker diarization.
 For more information on the content of these files, please visit http://www-lium.univ-lemans.fr/diarization/.

+### Web Interface

+The docker image ships with a web interface based on [CLAM](https://proycon.github.io/clam/).
+To use the web interface, start the web server by running the ``lamachine-start-webserver`` command.
+The web interface for Kaldi-NL can be found on ``http://<docker-container-ip>/oralhistory``.

 ## Details

 Due to the nature of decoding with Kaldi, its use of FSTs, and the size of the models in the starterpack, a machine with less than 8GB of memory will probably not be able to compile the graphs or provide very useful ASR performance.
 In any case, make sure the number of jobs does not crush your machine (use the --nj parameter).
+Also be advised that building the docker image requires at least 60GiB of available disk space.

 In the starterpack of Dutch models, the best current performance can be expected when using:
 AM: NL/UTwente/HMI/AM/CGN_all/nnet3_online/tdnn